GrandadEvans/autocomplete-with-weather/readme.md

   *  Make sure the autocomplete box aligns with the search input box
   *  Monitor the rain input to see what levels the rainfall are over

+## Changlog

+v0.1.1
+  *  autocompleteWithWeather.js
+  *  Fixed a few typos; layout errors and removed API key from the AJAX call
+  *  Made few changes to the bower.json v.0.1.0
+Initial commit